Things To Do

 Football

-Football is one of the most popular sports in Kärdla, with local clubs and teams participating in various leagues and tournaments.
+Football is a popular sport in Kärdla, with local teams participating in regional leagues.

 Traffic